cmdcolin/oddgenes/README.md

 Did you expect that in your bioinformatics software?
 Note that the mouse genome (GRCm38.p5) as far as I could tell does not contain any non-ACGT IUPAC letters

 See [count_fasta_letters.pl](count_fasta_letters.pl) for a script to count this.
-The UCSC hg38.fa.gz does not have any non-ACGTN letters
+The UCSC hg38.fa.gz does not have any non-ACGTN letters.

 ### rs SNP identifiers occuring in multiple places